ember-learn/ember-blog/source/2019-08-16-the-ember-times-issue-111.md

 Be kind,

-Amy Lam, Jessica Jordan, the crowd and the Learning Team
+Amy Lam, Jessica Jordan, Isaac Lee, the crowd and the Learning Team